-

 Design of a Hybrid Rigid-Soft Cable-Driven Back Exoskeleton

 Contacts: Marta Gandolla, Andrea Dal Prete, Ali KhalilianMotamed Bonab Location: Politecnico di Milano (Bovisa Campus) – Scuola Sant’Anna di Pisa Motivation of the study.
 Musculoskeletal disorders are a major concern in jobs involving repetitive lifting, as they increase spinal loading, fatigue, and the risk of back injuries.
-Back support exoskeletons (BEs) aim to reduce these Read more
+Back support exoskeletons (BEs) aim to reduce these risks by lowering spinal loads and muscular effort.
+Soft designs provide comfort and mobility but limited force, while rigid ones offer stronger support but reduce user acceptance.
+Recent advances point to hybrid solutions, combining the flexibility of soft systems with the strength of rigid frameworks, making… Read more

 -